digicademy/beaconizer/Documentation/Setup/HarvestingLinks/Index.rst

 Number of links per provider per run
   By default the Beaconizer fully harvests all links of a given BEACON file.
-Since a file can contain millions of links this can put your server and your database under quite some stress.
+Since a file can contain millions of links this can put your server and your database under some stress.
   To avoid generating too much load you can specify a maximum number of links that should be harvested with each scheduler run.
 In case the scheduler task reaches this limit, it will stop the import, keep a temporary copy of the BEACON file and set a pointer to the position in the file where